LLM-Driven Cost-Effective Requirements Change Impact Analysis: Conclusion

 \section{Conclusion}

-~ This study introduces \textit{ProReFiCIA}, an automated framework for change impact analysis. \textit{ProReFiCIA} leverages prompt engineering with CAG on large language models, combined with two post-processing steps—refinement and filtering—to enhance the accuracy of impact predictions.
+~ This study introduces \textit{ProReFiCIA}, an automated framework for change impact analysis. \textit{ProReFiCIA} leverages prompt engineering with Cache-Augmented Generation (CAG) on large language models, combined with two post-processing steps—refinement and filtering—to enhance the accuracy of impact predictions.
 Furthermore, the study investigates the performance of various LLMs and their robustness to variations in prompt structures and levels of detail.
-Experimental results reveal that the LLaMa model demonstrated the highest robustness compared to GPT4o, DeepSeek, Gemini, and Mistral.
-Using two datasets, we found that adjusting the prompt's level of detail for the LLaMa model can significantly improve its performance across datasets.
-Our results demonstrate that employing the most robust model, LLaMa, along with a prompt that performs well across datasets, yields 93.3\% and 95.8\% of impacted requirements identified, at costs of 8.5\% and 2.1\% of requirements inspected for the WASP and \projName~datasets, respectively, the latter being an industry set we curated.
+Experimental results reveal that GPT-4o and LLaMa models exhibit the highest robustness compared to DeepSeek, Gemini, and Mistral.
+Moreover, we show that GPT-4o exhibits more robust behavior than LLaMa with respect to prompt detail, maintaining consistent performance across datasets from different domains and varying levels of complexity.
+Using two datasets, we found that adjusting the prompt's level of detail for the GPT-4o model can improve its performance across datasets.
+Our results demonstrate that employing the most robust model, GPT-4o, along with a prompt that performs well across datasets, leads to the successful identification of 85.7\% of impacted requirements, at a cost of inspecting 3.0\% of the requirements.
+Moreover, incorporating domain knowledge into the prompt via RAG improves this performance to 95.8\%, while slightly increasing the cost to 3.4\%.

-For future work, we plan to conduct a more detailed investigation into the types and causes of errors produced by \textit{ProReFiCIA}.
-Given that identifying the impact of a requirement change often requires deeper contextual and domain knowledge, we aim to enhance the system by incorporating external descriptive documents.
+For future work, we plan to conduct a more detailed investigation into the types and causes of false positives and mitigate this challenge.